OpenJarbas/little_questions/readme.md

 Training classifiers with [this data](http://cogcomp.org/Data/QA/QC/)

+There are 6 main labels

+* ABBR - answer is an abbreviation
+* DESC - answer is a description of something
+* ENTY - answer is an entity/thing
+* HUM - answer is a human
+* LOC - answer is a location
+* NUM - answer is numeric

+### Models

-Still experimenting and finetuning parameters, consider this unstable
+Still experimenting and fine tuning parameters and features, consider this unstable

+My aim is to have the best model for each algorithm as a baseline, no assumption is made about real world usage, you need to consider speed/memory/performance trade offs and decide which classifier is best for you

 Classification of main label

+* Linear SVC - Accuracy: 0.868
+* Gradient Boosting - Accuracy: 0.858
+* Random Forest - Accuracy: 0.85
 * Logistic Regression - Accuracy: 0.85
 * SGD - Accuracy: 0.826
 * Naive Bayes - Accuracy: 0.782

 Classification of main + secondary label

+* Gradient Boosting - Accuracy: 0.786
+* Linear SVC - Accuracy: 0.782
 * SGD - Accuracy: 0.752
+* Random Forest - Accuracy: 0.75
 * Logistic Regression - Accuracy: 0.7
 * Naive Bayes - Accuracy: 0.518

+NOTE: random forest models are almost 400MB, and not included in this repo

-Best model will always be used for DEFAULT_CLASSIFIER
+Best accuracy model will always be used for DEFAULT_CLASSIFIER

 ```python
 from little_questions.classifiers import QuestionClassifier